philipturner/swift-colab/Documentation/MagicCommands.md

 ## Execution Behavior

 Before executing a code block, the kernel extracts all magic commands and executes them in the order they appear.
-They are oblivious to the surrounding Swift code, while Shell commands in a Python notebook follow the control flow of surrounding code.
+They are oblivious to the surrounding Swift code.
+In contrast, a Python notebook executes Shell commands according to control flow of their surrounding code.

 This code in a Swift notebook:
 ```swift